THE BALVENIE - 14 years - The Week of Peat - 48.3%

-The Balvenie Distillery is located in the Speyside region of Scotland.
-It is one of three distilleries on William Grant's Dufftown site, along with Glenfiddich and Kininvie.
-After twenty years, Grant quit his job at the Mortlach Distillery and bought a field near Balvenie Castle.
-He drew up the plans for his distillery and the first stone was laid in the fall of 1886.
-At the beginning of 1892, work began to transform an 18th century mansion (Balvenie New House) into a distillery.
-After 15 months, on May 1, 1893, the first distillation took place at the Balvenie distillery.
-The three distilleries at the Dufftown site use the same water and malt and have very similar production methods, but produce three very identifiable malts.
-For much of its history Balvenie has served primarily as the source for William Grant's blends, but more recently production has focused on demand for its Single Malt, with only a small proportion going into the blend of the Monkey Shoulder.
-The distillery is known for its range of finished expressions in different types of wood.
+The Balvenie Distillery is located in the prestigious Speyside region of Scotland.
+It is one of the three iconic distilleries on the Dufftown site owned by William Grant, alongside Glenfiddich and Kininvie.
+After about twenty years of experience, William Grant left his position at the Mortlach distillery to acquire land near Balvenie Castle.
+He then drew up the plans for his distillery and laid the first stone in the autumn of 1886.
+At the beginning of 1892, the conversion of an 18th-century manor house, called Balvenie New House, into a distillery began.
+Fifteen months later, on May 1, 1893, the first distillation was carried out at the Balvenie distillery.
+The three distilleries on the Dufftown site use the same pure water and malt, with very similar production methods, but each produces an exceptional Single Malt, fully identifiable and unique.
+For many years, Balvenie was mainly a major source of malt for William Grant blends.
+However, more recently, the distillery has refocused its production on the growing demand for its Single Malt, with only a small portion going into the famous Monkey Shoulder blend.
+Renowned for its mastery and excellence in diverse cask finishes, Balvenie offers a range of refined expressions, enhanced by remarkable wood aging.

 Peated